 - Can help reduce anxiety, depression, and hyperactivity

-Many of you are probably big fans of fish oil for your pets.
+Many pet parents are big fans of fish oil, both for their animals and for themselves.
 And that makes sense; fish oil is arguably one of the greatest sources of omega-3 fatty acids EPA and DHA.
 Unfortunately, in many cases, we’re not huge fans of fish oil.

 The thing is, fish spoils more easily than other foods, and the same goes for fish oil.
 So, that bottle of fish oil capsules you’ve had in the cupboard for several months?
-Well, we hate to tell you this, but may not be good anymore.
+Well, we hate to tell you this, but it may not be good anymore.
+In fact, it may not even be safe!
 Even newly purchased fish oil could be rancid before you bring it home.

 The reason fish oil spoils so quickly, ironically, is because fish is such a rich source of polyunsaturated omega-3 fatty acids.
 Omega-3s are characterized by their large numbers of reactive double bonds.
 This chemical structure makes these fatty acids really vulnerable to the effects of oxygen.